 Jewell’s heavy-handedness policing students caused tension with the school’s administrators.
 According to school officials, he was eventually forced to resign from his post.
 And in a cruel twist of irony, Jewell’s intense regard for law enforcement was later painted as an obsession — one that might motivate him to take extreme measures to achieve recognition.

-What Happened To Richard Jewell At The 1996 Olympic Park Bombing?
+Richard Jewell’s Heroics At The 1996 Olympic Park Bombing

 With all the buzz around the 1996 Summer Olympics in Atlanta, Jewell figured there was probably a security job waiting for him there.